DR DAN REARDON LIFESTYLE MEDICINE CONSULTANT

-Clinician-led medication review and deprescribing where appropriate, paired with lifestyle medicine and performance-grade systems for long-term maintenance.
+Clinician-led medication review and deprescribing where appropriate—plus metabolic health optimisation for long-term maintenance and longevity.

 Buzzfeed